AaronMullan/notifizor/README.md

 ## To Run locally

 Clone the repo.
 You will need to add a .env file with a value for `REACT_APP_API_KEY`.
+That value can be found by concatenating these two strings: 'futtqKINnROoG8E' and 'JLtBnx9E45xEo2Zj0'.

 In the project directory, you can run: